 Costs are not the only problem with sampling decisions.
 Some sampling decisions may suffer from an inherent bias.

 To understand this, let’s look back at a problem we’ve seen before in the world of internet startups.
-There were a slew of startups in the 90s that paid users in order to view ads.
-They didn’t have much problem getting traction among users but the advertisers realized fairly soon that the model was self-defeating.
+There was a slew of startups in the 90s that paid users in order to view ads.
+They didn’t have much problem getting traction among users, but the advertisers realized fairly soon that the model was self-defeating.
 Users who were interested in viewing ads for money, typically, were the ones who didn’t have enough money to spend on making any related purchases.
 There was no point in showing them any ads.

 The same applies to sampling.
 If sampling costs are high, e.g. in terms of time, you may automatically attract only those who have surplus time but who may not necessarily be the ones with the best judgment.